 If you simply need a car for a day of travel into the city for a meeting, there’s no reason to upgrade to another type.
-The economy car will provide reliable transportation that’s easy to navigate in the city.
+An economy car will provide reliable transportation that’s easy to use in the city.

-However, if you are planning on taking a longer trip or doing some sightseeing, you might prefer the compact car.
+However, if you are planning on taking a longer trip or doing some sightseeing, you might prefer a compact car.
 It provides more comfort and can help to make the trip more enjoyable.

 3. Amount of Luggage

 If you are throwing your briefcase or overnight bag in the car, you don’t need a big cargo hold.
-In this case, the economy car should work just fine for you.
+In this case, an economy car should work just fine for you.

 If you are tight on money, you want an economy car.
 These are the cheapest options at most car rental companies.